Email, (503) 823-4375

 Email, (503) 823-3809

 Jonna joined PBEM in 2013.
-As the Planning, Policy, & Communications Manager, she coordinates citywide planning for emergency response, continuity of operations, and hazard mitigation.
-She also oversees the training and exercises section, which documents, tests, and teaches City employees skills for emergency management and working in the City’s Emergency Coordination Center.
+As the Planning and Community Resilience Manager, she coordinates citywide planning for emergency response, continuity of operations, and hazard mitigation.
+She also supervises the bureau’s community resilience team, which includes the Neighborhood Emergency Team (NET) and Basic Earthquake Emergency Communication Nodes (BEECN) program, and overall community outreach.

 Jonna has previously worked as a community organizer, land-use planner, and political policy advisor.
 She has BS in Urban Studies and in Writing, and a Master in City Planning from the Massachusetts Institute of Technology.